Clicky

 These characteristics of the Scandinavian Languages make them simple and easily understandable across the Nordic linguistic communities.

-Who Speaks The Nordic Language?
+Who Speaks the Nordic Language?

-Today, over 25 million people spoke the Nordic languages worldwide.
+Today, over 25 million people speak the Nordic languages worldwide.
 While most speakers are from Nordic countries, there are also significant communities of Nordic language speakers in parts of the world, including the United States, Canada, and Australia.

 Swedish and Danish are the most popular Nordic languages developed in the eastern dialect.
 Icelandic, Norwegian, and Faroese are formed in the western parts of the Nordic countries.